realm/jazzy/ObjectiveC.md

 -->

-This document is about Objective-C documentation generation.
+This document is about Jazzy's Objective-C documentation generation.

-It's intended for users who are having problems after trying to follow the examples in the [README](README.md#???).
+It's intended for users who are having problems after trying to follow the examples in the [README](README.md#objective-c).
 It gives some solutions to common problems and explains how the system works to help users work through uncommon problems.

 # How Objective-C docs generation works